 When I fish Vernonia, I go to the left of the parking lot and down to the wheelchair dock.

 Most anglers will be fishing for trout in the main lake.
 I turn around and fish back toward the bank.
 I also fish the shade under the dock.

 Use a 1/64 ounce Fire-Fly with Crappie Nibbles, a bobber, and jig it 2-3 feet down.
 This is a good place to start.
 If you don’t catch fish here, just move around the lake and try different spots.

 In the Portland area, Swan Island Lagoon (on the lower Willamette River) can be a good spot.
 It’s a popular place and if your timing is right, you will have lots of company!
 It has good bank access.

 Fish the west side of the Lagoon.
 Look for logs, pilings, docks and shade.
 They are all good spots to fish.

 The Oregon Bass & Panfish Club is involved in a variety of angler education and fisheries enhancement activities.
-Support their good work by making any Amazon purchase through the Amazon link on their club page on this website.
+See their club page on this website.